Progressive Constitutionalist Party (Mexico): History

-After the triumph of Francisco I. Madero to the Presidency of the Republic and José María Pino Suárez to the Vice Presidency of the Republic in the 1911 presidential elections, the PCP exercised executive power in Mexico between 1911 and 1913.
+After the triumph of Francisco I. Madero to the presidency of the republic and José María Pino Suárez to the vice presidency of the republic in the 1911 presidential elections, the PCP exercised executive power in Mexico between 1911 and 1913.
 In this same period, their candidates were elected in several local and municipal elections.
 Between 1912 and 1913, the PCP also had a majority in the Congress of the Union.
 In February 1913, during the events of the Ten Tragic Days, a military coup erupted that overthrew the Madero government, effectively interrupting the observation of the Federal Constitution of 1857.
 When the rule of law was restored with the Federal Constitution of 1917, the PCP did not regroup.
 Notwithstanding the foregoing, several former party members would play a leading role in the formation of a post-revolutionary order after the Mexican Revolution.

 Like the Liberal Party before it, the PCP was also the victim of a splinter.
 One faction believed that under Madero's leadership the PCP had become far too conservative, failing to appeal to the social demands of the Revolution.
 They decided to found a new party: the Liberal Constitutionalist Party (Partido Liberal Constitucionalista, PLC).
 Under the leadership of Venustiano Carranza, the PLC leaned closer towards the centre-left ground of politics, effectively positioning themselves as social democrats.
-In 1929, the PLC merged to form part of the National Revolutionary Party (Partido Nacional Revolucionario, PNR) the governing party which held uninterrupted power in the country between 1929 to 2000.
+In 1929, the PLC merged to form part of the National Revolutionary Party (Partido Nacional Revolucionario, PNR) the governing party which held uninterrupted power in the country between 1929 and 2000.
 Another faction, led by José Vasconcelos, felt that the PNR had become too authoritarian and had betrayed the liberal and constitutionalist principles espoused by Madero and the PCP.
 During the 1929 presidential elections, widely believed to be fraudulent, José Vasconcelos briefly revived the National Anti-Reelectionist Party, deciding to stand as a presidential candidate against Pascual Ortiz Rubio, the government candidate.
 Ten years after the arrest and subsequent exile of Vasconcelos, Manuel Gómez Morín, one of his closest collaborators, founded the centre-right National Action Party (Partido de Acción Nacional, PAN), which would become the main opposition party.
 After the triumph of Vicente Fox during the 2000 presidential election, he became the first opposition president since the Revolution, culminating Mexico's democratic transition, as originally envisioned by Madero.